technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

  ![](./media/image256.png)

-6. Expand **Settings->Connect** , select flexibleserverdb database and copy PGHOST value and paste in your environment variable notebook for the variable **PG_HOST**.
+6. Expand **Settings->Connect** , select flexibleserverdb database and copy PGHOST value and paste in your environment variable notepad for the variable **PG_HOST**.

  ![](./media/image257.png)